 This health plan covers medically necessary outpatient short-term rehabilitation therapy when it is furnished for you by a covered provider.
 This may include (but is not limited to): a physical therapist; or an occupational therapist; or a licensed speech-language pathologist; or a covered provider who has a recognized expertise in specialty pediatrics.
 This coverage includes: physical therapy; speech/language therapy; occupational therapy; or an organized program of these combined services.
 This health plan provides coverage only until you reach your benefit limit.
 The Schedule of Benefits for your plan option describes the benefit limit that applies for these covered services.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
 Once you reach the benefit limit, no more benefits will be provided for these services.
-The benefit limit does not apply when these services are furnished as part of a covered home health care program; to diagnose and treat speech, hearing, and language disorders; to diagnose and treat autism spectrum disorders; or when speech therapy is furnished to treat conditions of cleft lip and cleft palate for a member who is under age 18.
+The benefit limit does not apply: for speech/language therapy; or when any of these services are furnished as part of a covered home health care program; or when any of these services are furnished to treat autism spectrum disorders.
 Whether or not your plan option has a benefit limit for these services, coverage is provided only for those services that are determined by Blue Cross and Blue Shield to be medically necessary for you.